Call to nominate women in pharmacy who deserve greater recognition for their work

 The Pharmaceutical Journal ‘Women to Watch’ initiative aims to identify and profile future female pharmacy leaders who have yet to receive national recognition, and to inspire others to follow in their footsteps.

-Nominations are encouraged for all females working within pharmacy, including pharmacists, pharmacy technicians, students, preregistration trainees and medicines counter assistants, of any age and at any stage of their career.
+Nominations are encouraged for all women working within pharmacy, including pharmacists, pharmacy technicians, students, preregistration trainees and medicines counter assistants, of any age and at any stage of their career.
 Self-nominations are also encouraged.

 The final Women to Watch list will be launched in summer 2020, with each nominee profiled in The Pharmaceutical Journal as part of a wider programme of work by the RPS inclusion and diversity group.